blekenbleu/vJoySDK/FeederDemoCS/docs/README.md

 ### Receptor Unit

-To take advantage of vJoy ability to process **Force Feedback** (FFB) data, you need to add a **receptor** unit to the feeder.
+For vJoy to process **Force Feedback** (FFB) data, add to the feeder a **Receptor** unit,

-The receptor unit receives the FFB data from a **source application**, and processes the FFB data.
-The data can be passed on to another entity (e.g. a physical joystick) or processed in place.
+which receives and processes FFB data from a **source application** , Processed data may be passed on to another entity (e.g. a physical joystick) as appropriate.

-The Receptor is activated by **Acquiring** one or more vJoy devices (if not acquired yet), then **Starting** the devices\' FFB capabilities and finally **registering** a single user-defined FFB callback function.
+The **Receptor** is activated by **Acquiring** one or more vJoy devices (if not acquired yet),
+then **Starting** the devices\' FFB capabilities and finally **registering** a single user-defined FFB callback function.

 Once registered, the user-defined FFB callback function is called by a vJoy device every time a new FFB packet arrives from the **source application**.
 This function is called in the application thread and is **blocking**.
-This means that you must return from the FFB callback function ASAP -- never wait in this function for the next FFB packet!
+This means that the FFB callback function *must* return ASAP -- never wait in this function for the next FFB packet!

-The SDK offers you a wide range of FFB helper-functions to process the FFB packet and a demo application that demonstrates the usage of the helper-functions.
-The helper-functions are efficient and can be used inside the FFB callback function.
+The SDK offers you a wide range of FFB helper-functions to process FFB packets
+and a demo application that demonstrates usage of helper-functions,
+which are efficient and can be used inside the FFB callback function.

-Start a vJoy device\' FFB capabilities by calling function *FfbStart()*.\
+Start a vJoy device\' FFB capabilities by calling function `FfbStart()`.
-Register a user-defined FFB callback function by calling *FfbRegisterGenCB()*.
+Register a user-defined FFB callback function by calling `FfbRegisterGenCB()`.

-The FFB callback function is defined by the user.
-The function interface is as follows:
+The FFB callback function is user defined.&nbsp; Its interface is as follows:

-Where *OnEffectObj* is the name of the user-defined callback function.
+Where `OnEffectObj` is the name of the user-defined callback function.
-Parameter *data* is a pointer to a C-language data packet (Type FFB_DATA) arriving from the vJoy device.
-Parameter *userData* is a user-defined object.
-You are not required to understand the structure of the FFB_DATA structure -- just pass it to the the various FFB helper-functions.
+Parameter `data` is a pointer to a C-language data packet (Type `FFB_DATA`) arriving from the vJoy device.
+Parameter `userData` is a user-defined object.
+You are not required to understand the structure of the `FFB_DATA` structure -- just pass it to the the various FFB helper-functions.

-**Structure FFB_DATA:**
+**Structure `FFB_DATA`:**

 Normally, you are not required to understand this structure as it is usually passed to the various helper function.
-However, you might want to access the raw FFB packet.
+However, you might want to access raw FFB packets.

 FFB_DATA Fields:
 **size**: Size of FFB_DATA structure in bytes\
 **cmd**: Reserved\
 **data**: Array of size-8 bytes holding the FFB packet.

 **FFB Helper Functions:**

-These functions receive a pointer to FFB_DATA as their first parameter and return a **uint** status.
-The returned value is either ERROR_SUCCESS on success or other values on failure.
+These functions receive a pointer to FFB_DATA as their first parameter and return a `uint` status.
+Returned values are either `ERROR_SUCCESS` on success or other values on failure.

-Use these functions to analyze the FFB data packets avoiding direct access to the raw FFB_DATA structure.
+Use these functions to analyze FFB data packets, avoiding direct access to the raw FFB_DATA structure.

 ## Interface Function Reference:

 ### General driver data

 The following functions return general data regarding the installed vJoy device driver.
-It is recommended to call them when starting your feeder.
+Calling them when starting a feeder is recommended.

 bool **vJoyEnabled**();